 \section{Introduction}

 Special values of $L$-functions play a central role in modern number theory.
 They encode arithmetic information and serve as a bridge between analysis, algebra, and geometry, as illustrated by the Birch and Swinnerton–Dyer conjecture and its generalizations, such as the Bloch–Kato and Be\u{\i}linson–Bloch conjectures \cite[et al.]{Beilinson, Beilinson-Ktheory, Bloch, BlochKato, BSD1, BSD2}.
 These conjectures relate the analytic behavior of $L$-functions to arithmetic invariants, including ranks of elliptic curves and Selmer groups.
-Meanwhile, Deligne’s conjecture on critical values predicts precise algebraic properties of special $L$-values attached to modular forms \cite{Deligne1979}.
-Such values are also of interest due to their connections with Bernoulli numbers, binary quadratic forms, and zeta functions of real quadratic fields, originating in the work of Eichler and Shimura, and further developed in the theory of Hilbert modular forms \cite[et al.]{choie2021, eichler, kohnen_zagier_halfintegral, kohnen, Shimura-introduction}.
+Deligne’s conjecture further predicts precise algebraic properties of special $L$-values attached to modular forms \cite{Deligne1979}.
+Such values are also closely connected to Bernoulli numbers, quadratic forms, and zeta functions of real quadratic fields, beginning with the work of Eichler and Shimura and further developed in the theory of Hilbert modular forms \cite[et al.]{choie2021, eichler, kohnen_zagier_halfintegral, kohnen, Shimura-introduction}.